WroclawUniversityOfScienceAndTechnology/pwrforge/README.md

 ## Working in docker
-1) If you create a new project, run `docker compose run scargo-dev` to run project development image depending on chosen architecture.
+1) If you create a new project, run `docker compose run pwrforge-dev` to run project development image depending on chosen architecture.
 All dependencies should be already there.
-Run scargo commands as you would do natively.
+Run pwrforge commands as you would do natively.

-2) If you create a project with --docker flag (`scargo new <my_proj> --docker ...`) or with any docker flag, by default each scargo command will be triggered in docker.
+2) If you create a project with --docker flag (`pwrforge new <my_proj> --docker ...`) or with any docker flag, by default each pwrforge command will be triggered in docker.

 ## Working natively
-1) Create a project with --no-docker flag (`scargo new <my_proj> --no-docker ...`).
+1) Create a project with --no-docker flag (`pwrforge new <my_proj> --no-docker ...`).

 ## Create the requirements for docker env
-From version 2.3.2 the scargo is install in docker but overload by docker compose volume data, to get present version from your native env.
+From version 2.3.2 the pwrforge is install in docker but overload by docker compose volume data, to get present version from your native env.
 During deployment the requirements file is created using following command

  - `pip-compile --all-extras --output-file=ci/requirements.txt pyproject.toml`
- - `pip-compile --output-file=scargo/file_generators/templates/docker/requirements.txt.j2 pyproject.toml`
+ - `pip-compile --output-file=pwrforge/file_generators/templates/docker/requirements.txt.j2 pyproject.toml`

 to have all newest dependencies.
-This solutions allow as to have scargo install in docker for ci/cd and be able to use newest features without official releases.
+This solutions allow as to have pwrforge install in docker for ci/cd and be able to use newest features without official releases.

-## Testing custom scargo generated project locally
+## Testing custom pwrforge generated project locally
-You can make changes in scargo and install it locally using ```pip install .``` command when you are in the main project folder.
+You can make changes in pwrforge and install it locally using ```pip install .``` command when you are in the main project folder.
-To test the custom scargo version and have this custom scargo available also inside the docker (crucial for testing), in created project update  docker-compose.yaml:
+To test the custom pwrforge version and have this custom pwrforge available also inside the docker (crucial for testing), in created project update  docker-compose.yaml:

     volumes:

       - ..:/workspace
       - /dev:/dev
-      - ~/.local/lib/python3.10/site-packages/scargo:/usr/local/lib/python3.8/dist-packages/scargo
+      - ~/.local/lib/python3.10/site-packages/pwrforge:/usr/local/lib/python3.8/dist-packages/pwrforge

-Where ```~/.local/lib/python3.10/site-packages/scargo``` is a path to scargo on your local machine.
-It the following path is not working, find installation dir using ```pip show scargo```.
+Where ```~/.local/lib/python3.10/site-packages/pwrforge``` is a path to pwrforge on your local machine.
+It the following path is not working, find installation dir using ```pip show pwrforge```.

-To keep this setup between ```scargo update``` commands, in scargo.toml file update also ```update-exclude``` as in following example:
+To keep this setup between ```pwrforge update``` commands, in pwrforge.toml file update also ```update-exclude``` as in following example:

     update-exclude = [".devcontainer/docker-compose.yaml"]